 Every dog has the potential to bite, regardless of whether or not you think your dog is friendly.
-As an owner you need to be aware of the legal obligations and consequences to you, should your dog attack people or other animals.
+Owners should be aware of the legal obligations and consequences should your dog attack any person or animal.

 Any person convicted of an offence under the Dog Control Act 1996 (apart from an infringement offence) or having received three or more infringement notices within a two-year period, may be classified as a probationary owner.
 This means:

-Anybody with three or more infringement notices within a two-year period, or convicted of any offence under the Dog Control Act 1996, must be classified as a disqualified owner (unless the Council decides that disqualification is not warranted, or Probationary Ownership classification is made instead).
+Anybody with three or more infringement notices within a two-year period, or convicted of any offence under the Dog Control Act 1996, must be classified as a disqualified owner (unless the Council decides that disqualification is not warranted, and classifies the owner as Probationary).
 This means that if a person is classified as a Disqualified Owner:

 Classification as a Probationary or Disqualified Owner extends over New Zealand.